| By Meera Ladwa When sleep becomes a nightmare ARE you feeling

 to, such as those involved in wakefulness and muscle tone, meaning

+that these vital features are no longer under control.
 The fact that the loss of hypocretin is involved in

 both animal and human narcolepsy, and that two separate studies